 So when it came to expanding the Malwarebytes team, he hired from this band.
 They knew what worked, what didn’t, and were completely comfortable breaking with conventional wisdom.

 Today, the team numbers more than 200 and is distributed globally, with offices in San Jose, California, Clearwater, Florida, Tallinn, Estonia, and Cork, Ireland.

-Malwarebytes products have been downloaded over 200 million times and have removed over five million pieces of malware.
-The Malwarebytes line has expanded to include purpose-built business products that now protect over 50,000 businesses, non-profits, and educational institutions.
+Malwarebytes products have been downloaded over 500 million times and have removed over five billion pieces of malware.
+The Malwarebytes line has expanded to include purpose-built business products that now protect over 50,000 businesses.
 Revenue has grown 100% year over year.

 Our story is unique, very unique, in the Internet security industry, as are our products.
 But we reckon you’re reading this because you also have a unique problem.
 We can help.

 Marcin wrote the first version of Malwarebytes in 2004 and founded the company four years later.
 Today, he leads more than 250 employees in 14 countries, overseeing the strategic expansion of the business, as well as the long-term vision for the research and development teams.
 Marcin has been recognized for his work in cybersecurity, receiving the Ernst and Young Entrepreneur of the Year award in 2014, and being named to the Forbes 30 Under 30.

 As CFO, Mark oversees accounting, financial planning and analysis, investor relations, internal audit, and tax functions at Malwarebytes.
 Prior to joining in 2014, he led a $350m trade sale at a near-record revenue multiple, a $150m IPO on the Full London Stock Exchange, and several successful VC/debt raises with top-tier investors.